cheruvu1/dodapps0417/README.md

 The same concept applies to `dev` secret changes, with two separate secrets named `common-bb` and `environment-bb` used for values to Big Bang, with the `environment-bb` values taking precedence over the `common-bb` values in Big Bang.

 If a new resource must be deployed, for example a TLS cert, you must add a `resources:` section to the `kustomization.yaml` to refer to the new file.
 See the base directory for an example.

+## Renovate Bot

+As documented in [Big Bang](), optimally the repository that maintains your GitOps state (this template) is being monitored by a tool such as renovate bot to determine when a package can be updated.

+The [renovate configuration](./renovate.json) in this repository will target the Repo1 packages for both individual packages as well the Big Bang umbrella chart.

+Following the `package-strategy` for consuming updates would have renovate open pull/merge-requests on a per-package basis.